Forecaster Niwa tips a freezing start to winter with snow set to fall, but milder than average season overall

-Kiwis who have been basking in a "Mardi Gras" of recent warmer than average temperatures can expect this weekend's wintry blast to be like the party hangover, forecasters say.
+Kiwis who have been basking in a "mardi gras" of recent warmer than average temperatures can expect this weekend's wintry blast to be like the party hangover, forecasters say.

 The cold blast expected to hit in full on Saturday will send temperatures plummeting by more than 10C and dump snow on the mountains in what will be colder than usual start to June.